 Thanks and best regards.

 I been trying to research this, with no luck.
-It says "Lakeside deluxe roller bearings" (or bearins/bearine), my vision is bad.
+It says "Lakeside deluxe roller bearings".
 There is "951" on inside of wheel and "1914" by the back near roller.
 It has been in my gram mother's garage for a very long time, but not sure how long exactly.
-Any help would be nice.